 On the FCS program, Dan was a project leader in the development of a dynamic muzzle reference sensor (DMRS) for the U.S. Army.
 While conventional MRS devices are passive, the DMRS was an active sensor that provided real-time gun tube position change data to the vehicle’s ballistic computer for superior accuracy—minimizing soldier recalibration.

 Dan is a graduate of University of Detroit Mercy Law School (J.D., cum laude, 2010) and University of Detroit Mercy College of Engineering and Science (B.S., Electrical Engineering, 2004).

 Dan actively promotes public education regarding intellectual property matters.
-He is currently serving as 1st Vice President to the Michigan Intellectual Property Law Association—serving the organization as an officer or committee chair since 2013.
+He is a former President to the Michigan Intellectual Property Law Association (MIPLA) and currently serving on the Board of Managers.
 Dan was an executive organizer of World IP Day Detroit in 2014, 2015, and 2016.
 On a national level, Dan published a quarterly newsletter for the Patent Law Committee for the American Intellectual Property Law Association from 2013-2014.

 "Functional Claiming" (Cincinnati Bar Association, November 13, 2018)

 "Functional Claiming: Pitfalls and How To's" (B2 IP Webinar, October 18, 2018)

 "Functional Claiming" (San Francisco Intellectual Property Law Association, October 16, 2018)